Witiko/doctoral-thesis/main.md

 ### Mathcat

 The [*Mathcat (MCAT)* system][76] [@topic2013mcat; @kristianto2014mcat; @kristianto2016mcat]
-has been developed by the Aizawa laboratory and participated in the NTCIR Math tasks.
+has been developed by the Aizawa laboratory, which participated in the NTCIR Math tasks.
-MCAT has not been publicly deployed in a digital mathematical library or have a live demo.
+MCAT has not been publicly deployed in a digital mathematical library nor does it have a live demo.

  [76]: https://www-al.nii.ac.jp/mathcat-project/